LiamKapeel/Attiny85/README.md

-A modified version of Attiney85's payloads for the USB RubberDucky
+A modified version of Attiney85's Wi-Fi password stealer for the USB RubberDucky